 - Foundation Charter is public

 A foundation is a non-profit organization, usually gives support to others directly or to other charities.
-Some foundations engage other activities besides grantmaking.
+Some foundations engage in other activities besides grantmaking.

 Who Originates the Organization?